-We would like to most sincerely thank all the partners involved in the provision of various services that go toward better care of the people with CF. We single out the nurses and administrative staff who have spent long hours completing the registry entries for their hard work, without which the data collection and reporting would not be possible.
+We would like to most sincerely thank all our partners: - the physicians, nurses, administrative staff, physiotherapists and social workers who have spent long hours to complete the required registry data for their hard work, without which the data collection and reporting would not be possible.
 We also thank the National Institute for Health and Disability Insurance (RIZIV-INAMI) for their continued financial support and the CF reference centres and their multidisciplinary teams of health care professionals for their continued support to the registry and care to the patients.
 Finally, we also thank the patients and their parents or care givers for their willingness to participate in the annual data collection processes.
 This report, and the outcomes of various research questions, enhances the continued monitoring of CF disease by providing a better understanding of disease progression to researchers while stimulating ideas for research into novel treatments and disease management strategies.